PPP Loans vs. EIDL: Which One is Right for Your Small Business?

-Any amount that is not forgiven would retain its full guarantee, but would have a two-year repayment term with 1% interest.
+Any amount that is not forgiven would retain its full guarantee, but would have a five-year repayment term with 1% interest.
 All PPP borrowers would receive the same terms.

 Maximum loan amount calculation: Your maximum loan amount would depend on your average monthly payroll costs in the last year.
 You would multiply your average monthly payroll expenses by 2.5 to determine the highest amount you could borrow.
 If your business was not open in 2019, you could use your payroll costs from January and February of this year.